LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>3</sup> And when she could not longer hide him, she took for him an ark of bulrushes, and daubed it with slime and with pitch, and put the child therein; and she laid [it] in the flags by the river’s brink.
 <sup>4</sup> And his sister stood afar off, to wit what would be done to him.
 <sup>5</sup> And the daughter of Pharaoh came down to wash [herself] at the river; and her maidens walked along by the river’s side; and when she saw the ark among the flags, she sent her maid to fetch it.
 <sup>6</sup> And when she had opened [it], she saw the child: and, behold, the babe wept.
-And she had compassion on him, and said, This [is one] of the Hebrews ’ children.
+And she had compassion on him, and said, This [is one] of the Hebrews’ children.
 <sup>7</sup> Then said his sister to Pharaoh’s daughter, Shall I go and call to thee a nurse of the Hebrew women, that she may nurse the child for thee?
 <sup>8</sup> And Pharaoh’s daughter said to her, Go.
 And the maid went and called the child’s mother.
 <sup>9</sup> And Pharaoh’s daughter said unto her, Take this child away, and nurse it for me, and I will give [thee] thy wages.
 And the woman took the child, and nursed it.